Alvin B. Jackson: Personal life

-Jackson has served as a member of the BYU Marriott School National Advisory Council since 2006.
+Jackson has served as a member of the BYU Marriott School's National Advisory Council since 2006.

 Political career

 Senator Jackson was appointed by Governor Herbert to fill the seat of John Valentine in 2014.
-Since 2014 he has been serving as Senator of Utah's 14th district.
-Senator Jackson has stated that he does not intend to seek reelection in 2016.
+Between 2014 and 2016, he served as the senator from Utah's 14th district.
+Jackson chose not to seek reelection in 2016.

-During the 2016 legislative session Senator Jackson was on the following committees:
+During the 2016 legislative session, Jackson served on the following committees: